Princeton Shopping Center

 The Princeton Shopping Center is an open-air shopping mall in Princeton, New Jersey.

 Encompassing 255,000 sqft and around fifty stores and restaurants, the center is known for its distinctive mid-century design.
 It is also known for its community-based atmosphere and appeal.
 It exists as a rectangular series of low-profile, single-story structures with roofs that protrude to give shelter walkways, with a large open courtyard in the middle.
-At one end is a two-level anchor store that has housed Bamberger's, Epstein's, and McCaffrey's Food Markets in turn.
-It has a large surrounding parking area, as well as a bus stop that is serviced by both New Jersey Transit and Suburban Transit.
+At one end is a two-level anchor store that has housed Bamberger's, Epstein's and McCaffrey's Food Markets in turn.
+It has a large surrounding parking area, as well as a bus stop that is serviced by both New Jersey Transit and Princeton's Muni bus.
+Its distinctive layout features expansive entrances, over 40 local and national retailers, and a beautifully landscaped two-acre courtyard often referred to as “the living room of Princeton.”

 The center has long featured a weekly concert series held in its courtyard during summers.
 As Princeton's Town Topics newspaper has noted, the relaxed atmosphere but still well-populated nature of the center has attracted people to it: "the Shopping Center is a proven anomaly ... the open-air, California-style facility, unlike most malls and front-lot strip malls, is being celebrated in a time when suburban developmental stylings are perhaps not necessarily in style."